 Pyramid schemes are illegal and unsustainable

-Joining a pyramid scheme is risky
+Joining a pyramid scheme could put you at risk

-You’ll probably lose all your money.
+Most people who join pyramid schemes end up having lost money.
 Bank transfers move money out of your account instantly, meaning they’re almost impossible to cancel.

 Your bank account could be frozen.
 If you recruit people to join a pyramid scheme, you’re at risk of your bank freezing or even closing your account.